 - IT suppliers are still not integrated into the corporate ITSM system and it adversely impacts service delivery and support.

-- There’s still no management dashboard showing the state of the enterprise IT estate – be it critical events, or governance, risk, and compliance (GRC).
+- There’s still no management dashboard showing the state of the enterprise IT estate – be it critical events, or governance, risk management, and compliance (GRC).

 A little like continuing to suffer with incidents because of a lack of incident management investment, IT departments can’t see that taking the time to get to the root of their issues is what is needed, not applying Band-Aids that involve support staff working 25-hours overtime each weekend.